paveu/content-publisher/README.md

   - Django 1.9.5
   - full REST API for category, video and comment models
   - Braintree and PayU systems implemented
-  - OAuth2 (signing in via facebook auth) implemented
+  - OAuth2 social and account systems implemented
   - full payment transaction history
   - vimeo and youtube, wistia
   - videos can be commented